-While returning, I envied a couple kayaking their way back to El Nido Proper.
+While returning, I envied a couple kayaking on their way back to El Nido Proper.

-And seriously, I had never encountered such big swells while riding a motorized boat for island hopping.
-The waves seemed monstrous while we’re on a regular-sized banca, it looked like we can be swallowed by the waves.
-Our boatmen deserve a salute – they were cool, collected and confident that nothing serious will happen and they maneuvered the boat very well.
+En route to Hidden Beach, the waves seemed monstrous while we’re on a regular-sized banca.
+Our boatmen deserve a salute – they are cool, collected and confident that nothing serious will happen and they maneuvered the boat very well.
 Mom and dad were holding hands together, scared during our island hopping ride.
 They kept saying it’s the most unforgettable and scariest experience of their lives.
 For someone with an adventurous spirit like me, it wasn’t that scary.

-It’s going to be definitely worth coming back to Palawan because there are plenty of other great places to visit like Port Barton, Tabon Caves, Mt.
+It will be worth coming back to Palawan because there are plenty of other great places to visit like Port Barton, Tabon Caves, Mt.
 Mantalingahan and why not Tubbataha Reef.
 I’m such a dreamer!

 iGo Travel and Tours

 We however did the Honda Bay Island Hopping Tour first prior to enjoying El Nido because you might not appreciate Honda Bay that much after you spent time in the lovelier El Nido beaches.
-We also did the Puerto Princesa Tour last because our flight was delayed and there wasn’t enough time to do it all during the first day of our trip.
+The Puerto Princesa City Tour was moved to our last day because our flight was delayed and there wasn’t enough time to do it all during the first day of our trip.